New York State Office of Children and Family Services: Structure

 OCFS has regional offices in Albany, Buffalo, New York City, Rochester, Syracuse, and Westchester and Long Island.
 The Regional Offices help districts and agencies keep children safe, achieve permanency, and improve the quality of life for children and families.
 Regional offices provide "oversight" to local districts and voluntary agencies.
 The responsibility to provide oversight is defined as (1) assuring compliance with OCFS regulations, (2) reinforcing good practice standards, and (3) improving district/agency capacity to achieve positive outcomes for children and families.

 The agency's Bureau of Training maintains the Parker Training Academy.
 Located on the academy grounds is a Dutch barn added to the National Register of Historic Places in 2007.

-The New York State Council on Children and Families develops comprehensive and coordinated systems of care that respond to the wide needs of children and families.
+The state Council on Children and Families develops comprehensive and coordinated systems of care that respond to the wide needs of children and families.

+There also exist three citizen review panels each with thirteen members, for Western New York, Eastern New York, and New York City respectively, to examine the policies, procedures, and practices of the state's child welfare system and the extent to which it effectively discharges its child protection responsibilities in accordance with its state Child Abuse Prevention and Treatment Act (CAPTA) plan.